Definition of a 3bet

-A 3b or 3bet is the third bet you make at a poker table on a given street.
+A 3b or 3bet is the third bet one makes at a poker table on a given street.
 The mandatory blinds to be placed preflop determine the first bet.
-We will call or "limper" as the first bet (or 1 bet, although this expression is almost never used).
-If a player raises at say 3 times the size of the big blind, it will be a 2 bet, commonly called a raise.
-If another player over-raises the raise to say 10 big binds, it will be called a 3bet.
-The 3bet can take place pre-flop, at the flop, at the turn or on the river.
+Calling or "limping" will be referred to as the first bet (or 1 bet, although this term is almost never used).
+If a player raises to say 3 times the size of the big blind, it is a 2 bet, commonly called a raise.
+If another player over-raises the raise to say 10 big binds, it is called a 3bet.
+The 3bet can take place preflop, on the flop, on the turn or on the river.

-We're at a six-player table.
-This is a 1-on-1 cash game.
-The player in the UTG position (the first player to speak preflop) opens at 5 (he raises rather than just paying the blind of 2 so he 2bet).
-Some players fold until the button that raises the raise (3bet) to 20.
+We are at a 6-player table.
+This is a 1 player cash game.
+The player in UTG position (the first player to talk preflop) opens to 5 (he raises rather than just paying the blind of 2 so he 2bets).
+Some players fold to the button who raises the raise (3bet) to 20.
 The player on the button has made a 3bet.
-The same can happen on any street (flop or turn or river).
-If a player bets 5 on the flop in a pot of 10, his opponent raises to 30 and the player who originally bet 5 raises to 70, he is said to have 3bet the flop.
+The same thing can happen on any street (flop or turn or river).
+If a player bets 5 on the flop in a pot of 10, his opponent raises to 30, and the player who originally bet 5 raises to 70, he would be said to have 3bet the flop.